-When properly developed, distribution networks are designed to balance many types of costs and service considerations within the network: inbound transportation costs, distribution operating costs, inventory costs, outbound operating costs, product constraints, customer constraints, various plant costs, etc. There are always changes in the various cost elements in the network.
-However, with the levels of changes in distribution we are seeing from the pandemic, it is critical for companies to consider an evaluation of their distribution networks in order to optimize the cost structure against the changing demand that likely will be a factor over the next several months and even in 2021.
+There are always changes in the various cost elements in the network.
+But due to the pandemic, companies must re-evaluate the flexibility of their distribution networks.
+They will need to optimize the cost structure against the changing demand that likely will be a factor over the next several months and even in 2021.

 With the current rate of change, a distribution network analysis can be a good investment.
 When companies test their distribution networks, they boost agility and adaptability.
 This lets them better respond to changes.
 Companies who are ready to respond can be competitive while mitigating cost and risk.
 With the growth in demand fueled by e-commerce, major third party logistics (3PLs) providers have to adapt.
 They are adding new facilities as they determine they need more distribution locations to fill in their network.
 With more capacity, these 3PLs provide their customers a way to reallocate their distribution.

 Their customers can:

 - Mitigate carrier risks by allocating their shipping volume over more locations

 - Respond to increasing customer expectations of both fast and flexible response

 Built-in Flexibility for the Fast-Paced Distribution Environment permalink